Robert E. Machol: Aviation

 Machol had a lifelong interest in aviation, starting with his days in the Navy.
 He continued to pursue his interest in aviation as a consultant to the Airline Pilots Association (ALPA).
 The pilot's union was concerned with safety issues — in particular, potential mid-air collisions of bunched planes — over portions of the North Atlantic that were not covered by radar.
 This work resulted in publications on the allowable separation distance between jet aircraft over the Atlantic and led to a protocol that exists to this day – and which has resulted in no mid-air collisions in this space.

 Aircraft danger from turbulence

 Early in his tenure at the FAA, he researched potential dangers to small aircraft created by wake turbulence from the Boeing 757.
 Eventually, the FAA ordered landing aircraft to increase their distance behind the jetliners.

 Sports analytics

 The Wall Street Journal has credited Machol with laying the foundation for a subsequent revolution in data-based NFL play-calling.
-With his student, former Bears and Bengals quarterback Virgil Carter, he wrote and supervised multiple peer-reviewed articles in the 1970's demonstrating that analytics-based decisions were often more successful than traditional intuitive actions.
-With track and field Olympian Shaul Ladany, also in the 1970's, he showed the application of data analytics to other sports as well.
+With his student, former Bears and Bengals quarterback Virgil Carter, he wrote and supervised multiple peer-reviewed articles in the 1970s demonstrating that analytics-based decisions were often more successful than traditional intuitive actions.
+With track and field Olympian Shaul Ladany, also in the 1970s, he showed the application of data analytics to other sports as well.